 The biggest advantage in outpatient care is that it offers more flexibility than inpatient care.
 It allows for patients to receive treatment and therapy while living at home.
 Inpatient treatment is more expensive and generally requires 24/7 presence on the premises.

+However, inpatient treatment isn’t for everyone.
 Outpatient rehab is a preferable alternative for many people, especially those with jobs and families to keep up with.
 Even a relatively short, 28-day inpatient program can be far too much to ask for someone with a job and other daily responsibilities.
 After all, when is the last time you got four weeks straight off of work without any problems?

-But convenient as it is, traditional outpatient treatment is often not the best option for recovery, as it doesn't provide sufficient support for some patients between treatment sessions.
+Convenient as it is, traditional outpatient treatment is often not the best option for recovery, as it doesn't provide sufficient support for some patients between treatment sessions.
 A traditional outpatient program often features only one or two treatment sessions a week.
 For those with really serious afflictions, once or twice a week just isn't enough treatment.